I beg to move,

 I am pleased to follow my hon.
 Friend the Member for Southend West (Sir David Amess), who I think is wrong about rural as opposed to urban communities.
 We have only to listen to the RSPCA to hear about unspeakable acts of vicious cruelty that take place against domestic animals in our urban areas to know that cruelty is not divided by region, people or nations, but by wickedness in individuals.
 It is absolutely the road to hell to ban things because we do not like the proper process that should be followed.
 I am particularly passionate about this because my amendment to the Animal Welfare Act 2006 would have seen the sentence for cruelty increased, but it was voted down by the Labour Government who took the credit for the Bill.

 I thank my hon.
 Friend the Member for Southend West for revealing my fondness for tropical fish, although I am not sure that they are completely relevant in this debate as they tend to be flown in from Singapore on very long journeys.
-However, the problem with a ban is that we are all here because we want to see less bad treatment and better treatment for animals in transit, irrespective of where they are coming from or going to and irrespective of whether they are for slaughter or for breeding stock.
+However, the problem with a ban is that we are all here because we want to see less bad treatment and better treatment of animals in transit, irrespective of where they are coming from or going to and irrespective of whether they are for slaughter or for breeding stock.

 I had to pass exams to be allowed to transport my animals.
 It is wrong to say that there are not rules on what we are allowed to do.
 There is an eight-hour limit.
 We have to have tests and we can drive our animals only within 65 km of where we live without any regulation whatsoever.
 So what the hon.
 Member for Bristol East (Kerry McCarthy) said is wrong.
 She should look it up on the DEFRA website